Does your organisation have an Equality, Diversity and Inclusion (EDI) policy?

 AEA will work with your organisation to:

-- ensure your organisation understands the single-sex exception and the permissible discrimination that is central to that exception
+- Ensure you understand the concept of ‘proportionality’ and the lawful application/non-application of the single-sex exception and the permissible discrimination that is central to that exception

 An example of our two-part consultancy package: